Minz16/WIFI-GETTER/README.md

 ## Special Thanks

-Im thanking ┬úunL╦å for great help in programming this file.
+Im thanking ┬úunL╦å for great help in programming the most.

 ## Releases